I-2-1-40.Critical Case Procedures

 2. Removing a Critical Case Designation

-If the HOCALJ or the HOCALJ's designee decides to remove a critical designation, they must annotate the reason for the action in CPMS in the “Remarks” section or the “Case Notes” section in HACPS.
+If the HOCALJ or the HOCALJ's designee decides to remove such a designation, they must annotate the reason for the action in CPMS in the “Remarks” section or the “Case Notes” section in HACPS.

 NOTE: